raygun101/MarkupKit/README.md

         }
     }

 Templates are added to a MarkupKit document using the `properties` processing instruction (PI).
-The following PI adds all properties defined by _MyStyles.json_ to the current document:
+The following PI adds all properties defined by _Styles.json_ to the current document:

-    <?properties MyStyles?>
+    <?properties Styles?>

 Inline templates simply embed the entire template definition within the processing instruction: